(Or, “What We Did When We Were Dumped After 25 Years in Corporate America”)

 Immediately after the devastation and humiliation of losing his job after 25 years of service to the same company, Pete met Dora at a local restaurant.
 They let the events of the day soak in and talked about the future.
 Being the positive people that they are, Pete and Dora realized that as one door closes, another one opens.
 It wasn’t long before they decided that this was their golden opportunity to realize their dream of making USANA their full time career, and they haven’t looked back since that day in June of 1995.

 Pete and Dora’s USANA business continues to grow steadily.
 They stuck with their plan of sponsoring an average of two or three new associates every month and advanced to Gold Directors on September 1st, 1995, less than one year after they joined USANA.
-By working closely with all of their USANA team members, as they continue to do to this day, their business began to flourish as they advanced to Ruby Director, Emerald Director, Diamond Director and their current level of 1-Star Diamond Director.
+By working closely with all of their USANA team members, as they continue to do to this day, their business began to flourish as they advanced to Ruby Director, Emerald Director, Diamond Director and 1-Star Diamond Director.

 USANA has become much more than a business for Pete and Dora.
 USANA has become their passion.
-They fully support Dr. Wentz’s vision and USANA’s mission, and take pride in the fact that they have played a role in helping thousands of people reach their personal and financial goals with USANA, and they continue to do so every day.
+They fully support Dr. Wentz’s vision and USANA’s mission, take pride in the fact that they have played a role in helping thousands of people reach their personal and financial goals with USANA, and they continue to do so every day.
 Many of their training and business building concepts have been implemented on a corporate-wide basis.

 Pete and Dora look forward to many more years of success in their USANA business, and are grateful that they how have an established legacy to pass on to their loved ones.